queuemail/docs-and-examples/api-emails.md

 - **attachments** array with all url attachments.
 - **blacklisted** array with all recipient emails addresses blacklisted.
 - **autoblacklisted** array with all recipient emails addresses auto-blacklisted.
-- **novalidrecipients** array with all recipient not valid emails addresses.
+- **notvalidrecipients** array with all recipient not valid emails addresses.

 <!-- tab:Get email sending info -->